alphastrata/shadplay/README.md

 ## Our [bevy-shader-cheatsheet](bevy-shaders-cheatsheet.md#Contents)

-Shadplay is an app designed to help you learn `wgsl` with minimal friction, specifically for those wanting to learn `wgsl` to write shaders for bevy.
+Shadplay is an app designed to help you learn `wgsl` with minimal friction, specifically for those wanting to learn `wgsl` to write shaders for [Bevy](https://bevyengine.org/).
-The idea is to give one the minimal amount of bevy boilerplate etc., possible to get started writing \`wgsl\` ASAP, and provide a library of examples showing how some things are done, can be done etc.

 A secondary goal is to flesh out a relatively comprehensive 'port' of existing cool shader work from places like shadertoy etc -- because there's a few 'gotchas' around the differences in `glsl` and `wgsl` syntax, their respective builtins.

 A tertiary goal is to surface the builtins/existing library code that bevy's codebase provides.

+You will notice a large swath of the `wgsl` code from the Bevy codebase here, _we_ want it to be available to you and searchable (within your IDE) as, the `lsp` story for `wgsl` is not a great one... _yet_!.

 ______________________________________________________________________